MIT-DB-Class/GoDB-lab-s26/lab4.md

 #### Analysis

 Scan the log forward from the checkpoint LSN, rebuilding the DPT and ATT.
-When you encounter a `LogEndCheckpoint`, merge its embedded tables into the running state — entries already observed in the forward scan are more recent and take precedence.
+When you encounter a `LogEndCheckpoint`, merge its embedded tables into the running state — for the ATT, forward-scan entries take precedence (a transaction already seen finishing should not be re-added from the snapshot); for the DPT, snapshot entries take precedence (equivalently, keep the minimum `recoveryLSN`) so pre-checkpoint not-yet-flushed updates aren't skipped.
 The analysis phase also computes the earliest LSN Redo must read from, and the LSN of the final record seen, where Redo stops.

 #### Redo